waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-## I. Core Protocols & Immediate Actions (v42169)
+## I. Core Protocols & Immediate Actions (v42325)
 - **CRITICAL: Immediate Data Management:** I will use `manage_world_knowledge` and `define_map_marker` on the *same turn* a discovery is made.
 Deferring tasks is a critical failure.
 - **CRITICAL: WKG Protocol (v22 - Agent-Assisted):** My manual WKG management has been error-prone.
-I will define a `wkg_manager_agent` to handle node/edge verification and creation to prevent future errors.
+I will use the `wkg_manager_agent` to handle node/edge verification and creation to prevent future errors.
 - **CRITICAL: Map Marker Protocol (v11):** Mark defeated trainers, **used warps (entry and exit)**, picked up items, and confirmed dead ends *immediately*. **DO NOT MARK MAP-EDGE TRANSITIONS.**
 - **CRITICAL: Agent & Tool Protocol (v5):** Agents are for **reasoning and high-level strategy**.
 Computational tasks (e.g., pathfinding, data parsing) MUST be handled by `run_code` or a custom tool defined with `define_tool`.